elefevre/elements-of-unit-testing-style/README.md

     public void can_limit_search_results_to_ten() {
         search.findByName("an invalid name");
     }
-This has the added benefit of a more explicit error message.
+This has the added benefit of a more explicit error message from JUnit.

 What of you need to check the content of the exception message?
-JUnit 4 does offer a mechanism for this (see the [ExpectedException Rule](https://github.com/junit-team/junit/wiki/Exception-testing#expectedexception-rule), but I find it a little cumbersome.
+JUnit 4 does offer a mechanism for this (see the [ExpectedException Rule](https://github.com/junit-team/junit/wiki/Exception-testing#expectedexception-rule), but I find it rather cumbersome.
 I prefer the [catch exception library](https://code.google.com/p/catch-exception/):

     public void can_fail_when_searching_on_an_invalid_name() {
         catchException(search).findByName("an invalid name");